3177505/archive/README.md

 ### Images as fragments

-Combining and sorting his photographs to images as a symbol of ashes to scatter his remains, he using his extensive photo collection, including his personal photographs and shot of him even death.
+Combining and sorting his photographs to images as a symbol of ashes to scatter his remains, the using his extensive photo collection, including his personal photographs and shot of him even death.
 Can we visualize this character and recreate it from his remains?
 How would he look during the ceremony?
 As in real life, we can not see where the ashes are exactly on the ground, in the same way, I don't want to point at one direction, but more design this archive of images which can be translated as the act, the process of scattering.
 The meaning is more important than the object, so it's not fundamental to look at the images as to pieces which form one whole.

 ### Methods